Fruit Vinegar Cocktails

 Here you'll find recipes available in both cocktail and non-alcoholic versions ๐ŸŒบ๐Ÿ‹๐Ÿƒ๐Ÿธ

 ๐ŸŒบ 1.
-Hibiscus and Bergamot Margarita
+Hibiscus & Bergamot Margarita

 Hibiscus Margarita.